powmedia/backbone-forms/README.md

 ##Changelog

 ###master
+- Support specifying fieldsets on the Form prototype
 - Support specifying field and fieldset templates in their prototypes; allows extending Form, Field and Fieldset to create custom forms
 - Support regexp validator as string (gregsabia)
 - Fix bootstrap3 class list name #329